Highly Luminous Supernovae associated with Gamma-Ray Bursts I.: GRB 111209A/SN 2011kl in the Context of Stripped-Envelope and Superluminous Supernovae: Discussion

 \subsection{The SN associated with GRB 111209A in the context of other GRB-SNe, SE-SNe, and SLSNe}

 The excellent agreement with the temporal evolution of SN 1998bw (Sect. \ref{secSN}) gives us high confidence that we are indeed seeing a SN following GRB 111209A, one that is significantly more luminous than the prototypical SN 1998bw itself, indeed, it is the most luminous GRB-SN (with a high-confidence detection) found so far.
 This conclusion is fully borne out by the spectroscopic classification of the SN (G15).
-Relativistic tidal disruption flares \citep{Levan2011Science,Cenko2012ApJ,Brown2015MNRAS} are not expected to be accompanied by any kind of significantly brightening late-time emission which would look similar to a SN (but see \citealt{Ioka2016ApJ} for a possible tidal disruption model involving a white dwarf).
-This is a further indicator that GRB 111209A is an extreme case of a classical GRB.
+Relativistic tidal disruption flares \citep{Levan2011Science,Cenko2012ApJ,Brown2015MNRAS} are not expected to be accompanied by any kind of significantly brightening late-time emission which would look similar to a {SN.} This is a further indicator that GRB 111209A is an extreme case of a classical GRB.

-While there is strong evidence that SN 2011kl is not fully powered by radioactive decay (G15, \citealt{Metzger2015MNRAS}, \citealt{Bersten2016ApJL}, \citealt{Cano2016MNRAS}, \citealt{Yu2017ApJ}, {\citealt{Wang2017ApJ3}}), we will for now continue with the results from the $^{56}$Ni modelling, to show just how much of an outlier SN 2011kl is in such a context.
+While there is strong evidence that SN 2011kl is not fully powered by radioactive decay (G15, \citealt{Metzger2015MNRAS,Bersten2016ApJL,Cano2016MNRAS,Yu2017ApJ,Wang2017ApJ3}), we will for now continue with the results from the $^{56}$Ni modelling, to show just how much of an outlier SN 2011kl is in such a context.

-To allow a direct comparison of SN 2011kl and other GRB-SNe, we have also undertaken systematic multi-colour afterglow/SN analysis of a large sample of GRB-SNe \citep{Kann2017AA_SNE}.
+To allow a direct comparison of SN 2011kl and other GRB-SNe, we have also undertaken systematic multi-colour afterglow/SN analysis of a large sample of GRB-SNe (Kann et al., in prep.) .
 The main conclusion of this analysis is twofold: several of the multi-colour GRB-SNe show divergences from SN 1998bw spectrally (e.g., SNe 2010bh and 2012bz), and none exceed SN 2011kl in luminosity.
 The exceptional ultraviolet luminosity of SN 2011kl therefore seems unique, at least in comparison to the currently known sample.